Making It Work

 Make new choices each time you play the game.
 You can also:

 - Ask children, “How do your friends on Sesame Street feel when things don’t go according to plan?
 Have you ever had big feelings like that?”
-Talk about specific times when they themselves have felt frustrated, or annoyed, or angry.
+Talk about specific times when they themselves have felt frustrated, annoyed, or angry.

 - Brainstorm ideas for calming down.
 Start with the ways Elmo and his friends use: popping bubbles, finding shapes, taking deep breaths.
 Together, think of other strategies that might help.
 Hugging a favorite toy?
 Putting on music?
 Make a list, using words and pictures, that can be used next time children need to work out big feelings.